bvasko/pw-generator/README.md

 # Password Generator

+## About
-Javascript password generator that allows user to specify password criteria and length.
-The user may select criteria from the following options:
+A very simple javascript password generator that allows you to specify the character sets and password length.
+You may select from the following options:

 - uppercase letters
 - lowercase letters
 - numbers
 - special characters

-A password is then generated and displayed on screen
+- length between 8 - 122
+## Usage
+You can view this password generator at  https://bvasko.github.io/pw-generator/.

+## License
+Feel free to "borrow" whatever you like from the source code